Rolex Submariner no date - Advice

 Is the deposit refundable?
 I don't mind putting one down although I'd like to be able to back out if required.
 Im happy to put a deposit down on a 3 month waiting list but anyhting longer, if not refundable, seems a bit naughty.

-I never asked, as I had no intention of not buying no mater how long the wait was, my local branch of Goldsmiths had £100 of mine for about 4 years, luckily back then (about 15 years ago) the price rises were low and gentle and list price only climbed a few hundred pounds during the wait.
-EC123 said:
+I never asked, as I had no intention of not buying no mater how long the wait was, my local branch of Goldsmiths had £100 of mine for about 4 years, luckily back then (about 15 years ago) the price rises were low and gentle and list price only climbed a few hundred pounds during the wait. smile

 not sure if allowed but here we go.